discus-lang/ddc/Readme.md

-# DDC : The Discilpined Disciple Compiler
+# DDC : The Disciplined Disciple Compiler

 This is the Readme.md file for the git mirror of the DDC compiler.
 Since this is a mirror, <b>no pull requests</b>.